Dating back to the early nineteen hundreds we have always been seekers of history, facts and truth.

 Sam wouldn’t recognize Nashville today or understand why we call it Music City.

-My name is Richie Rich and I am your tour master extraordinaire and Music City concierge ambassador to everything and anything happening in Nashville.
+My name is alias Eddie Nash a.k.a Richard Bartram and will be your tour master extraordinaire and Music City concierge ambassador to everything and anything happening in Nashville.

 I love delivering that rich and deep Nashville history to you through our website and social media that delivers music news, events and reviews.